Khaleej (TV series)

-Khaleej is a 1986 Pakistani television series written by Imran Aslam, produced and directed by Sahira Kazmi.
-It was the debut serial of Sajid Hasan.
+Khaleej is a 1986 Pakistani television drama series written by Imran Aslam, produced and directed by Sahira Kazmi.
+It was the debut television serial of Sajid Hasan.

-Khaleej stood out for its bold creative choices, including its soundtrack.
-The series featured Tina Sani's rendition of Faiz Ahmed Faiz's ghazal "Gar mujhe is ka yakeen ho...", a daring move by Kazmi given Faiz's official ban from radio and television during Zia-ul-Haq's regime.
+The series is notable for its soundtrack, which featured Tina Sani's rendition of Faiz Ahmed Faiz's ghazal Gar mujhe is ka yakeen ho....
+The choice was considered unconventional, as Faiz was subject to an official ban from radio and television during the regime of Muhammad Zia-ul-Haq.

-Synopsis
+Plot

-The story revolves around Zonia and Ayaz.
-Zonia comes from a rich family and Ayaz is from a poor family later she marries Ayaz but faces difficults in their relationship.
+The drama centres on Zonia, a woman from a wealthy family, and Ayaz, who comes from a modest background.
+The two marry, but their differing social origins create tensions in their relationship.